diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 additional strain on the Rails application when there is a sudden increase in usage happening.
 This might be a big customer starting a new automation that traverses our API or a Denial of Service attack.
-In such cases, the additional traffic will reach GitLab Rails and subsequently also other sattelite service.
+In such cases, the additional traffic will reach GitLab Rails and subsequently also other satellite services.
-Then the sattelite services may need to consult Rails again to obtain new instructions / policies around rate limiting the increased traffic.
+Then the satellite services may need to consult Rails again to obtain new instructions / policies around rate limiting the increased traffic.
 This can put additional strain on Rails application and eventually degrade performance even more.
 In order to avoid this problem, we should extract the API endpoints to separate service (see the section below) if the request rate to those endpoints depends on the volume of incoming traffic.
-Alternatively we can keep those endpoints in Rails if the increased traffic will not translate into increase of requests rate or increas in resources consumption on these API endpoints on the Rails side.
+Alternatively we can keep those endpoints in Rails if the increased traffic will not translate into increase of requests rate or increase in resources consumption on these API endpoints on the Rails side.

 #### Decoupled Limits Service